Dan Quinn (ice hockey): Minnesota North Stars

-Quinn got off to a slow start with the North Stars with no-goals and just four assists in his first eleven games before his season - and is career - got derailed.
+Quinn got off to a slow start with the North Stars with no-goals and just four assists in his first eleven games before his season - and his career - got derailed.
 Quinn was alleged to have raped a 19-year-old woman in a hotel room in Minnesota after a game with the Pittsburgh Penguins.
 Quinn maintained that he and the woman had sex, but that it was consensual.
 The police did not press charges, but the team released him from his contract saying that he violated the team curfew on the night of the incident.

-Unable to find an NHL team willing to take a chance on him, Quinn signed in Switzerland for the 1993-94 and finished just two points shy of leading the team in scoring despite playing eleven less games then the team leader.
+Unable to find an NHL team willing to take a chance on him, Quinn signed in Switzerland for the 1993-94 and finished just two points shy of leading the team in scoring despite playing eleven less games than the team leader.
 This production was enough to attract NHL attention once again.

 Ottawa Senators

-On March 15, 1994, with the season winding down, Quinn's hometown Ottawa Senators inked him to a free agent deal and he paid immediate dividends scoring 7 goals in 13-games with the club to finish the season.
+On March 15, 1994, with the season winding down, Quinn's hometown Ottawa Senators signed him to a free agent deal and he paid immediate dividends scoring 7 goals in 13-games with the club to finish the season.

 Los Angeles Kings

 Quinn signed a free agent deal with the Los Angeles Kings though an NHL lockout that delayed the start of the year allowed him to return to Switzerland for seven games before the NHL started up.
-With the Kings Quinn scored 31-points in 44-games good for third on the team in scoring.
+With the Kings Quinn scored 31 points in 44 games good for third on the team in scoring.

-After the year, he was a free agent once again and once again inked a deal with his hometown club.
+After the year, he was a free agent once again and once again signed a deal with his hometown club.

-Ottawa Senators Second Stint
+Ottawa Senators second stint

-Quinn once again was productive with the Senators producing at close to a point-a-game for Ottawa.
+Quinn once again was productive with the Senators producing at close to a point per game for Ottawa.
 The Senators usual first line centre Alexei Yashin was holding out for a new contract pushing Quinn into a primary role where he delivered for the club.
-Quinn set a then-team record with a six-point game versus the Tampa Bay Lightning but despite all this, the Senators traded him to Philadelphia after just 28 games where he produced 24-points.
+Quinn set a then-team record with a six-point game versus the Tampa Bay Lightning but despite all this, the Senators traded him to Philadelphia after just 28 games where he produced 24 points.

-Philadelphia Flyers Second Stint
+Philadelphia Flyers second stint

 Quinn's production dipped in Philadelphia with 22 points in 35 games despite the fact he was slotted in, briefly, on the Flyers top line with John LeClair and Eric Lindros.
 Quinn left the Flyers after the season as a free agent.

-Pittsburgh Penguins Second Stint
+Pittsburgh Penguins second stint

 Quinn signed a one-year deal to return to the scene of his high scoring seasons in Pittsburgh but he was unable to replicate his success.
-After 16-games where Quinn posted no goals and just three assists the Penguins released him and he announced his retirement from hockey in November of 1996.
+After 16 games where Quinn posted no goals and just three assists the Penguins released him and he announced his retirement from hockey in November of 1996.